 “SQL” is used both as the name of a language and as a type of database.
 SQL the language is a structured query language designed for managing data in relational database management systems (RDBMS).
-Relational database management systems are often called SQL databases since they use the SQL language.
+Relational database management systems are often called in-memory SQL databases since they use the SQL language.
 Since the mid-1980s, SQL has been a standard for querying and managing RDBMS data sets.

 Relational databases continue to provide the foundation for the world’s transactions.
 Think about all the credit card transactions being handled by mainframes and large UNIX servers in the data centers of financial services companies.